No matter how things shake out Nov. 2, the Orinda Union School District will have a bevy of new faces on its governing board.

 Sarah Butler, who has served on the School Site Council at Glorietta and Orinda Intermediate, agreed.

-"The key is having a good community process about it to get feedback from all stakeholders," said Butler, who added it is important for the district to
+"The key is having a good community process about it to get feedback from all stakeholders," said Butler, who added it is important for the district to maintain small class sizes and quality teachers.

 The candidates agreed that if cuts must come, they should be kept as far away from the classroom as possible.